-Heritage Tourism supports local businesses, links tourists and local residents to local foods, and promotes the retention of property values.
-Washtenaw County Heritage Tourism offers driving routes to guide visitors and locals through the County's cities, villages, and rural areas, and a virtual heritage tour of the Willow Run Bomber Plant.
-These tours celebrate the region’s rich heritage and highlight a variety of historic and cultural resources.
+Washtenaw County Heritage Tourism offers driving routes to guide visitors and locals through the County's cities, villages, and rural areas.
 According to the National Trust for Historic Preservation, a well-managed tourism improves the local economy and its quality of life, and also builds community pride.
 Check out these tours and get to know your community!

-Foodways is a cultural heritage tour viewed through the lens of local food.
-It highlights the local food traditions of Washtenaw County from a culinary history lens, featuring the foods and stories of the many different peoples of the County.
-Based in primary and secondary source research, recipes are presented with the goal of preparation with foods grown and purchased in Washtenaw County.
+Foodways is a cultural heritage tour that highlights the local food traditions of Washtenaw County from a culinary history lens, featuring the foods and stories of the many different peoples of the County and including recipes presented with the goal of preparation with locally-grown foods.

-Those interested in Greek Revival Architecture can choose from several routes to view the style as expressed through a range of building materials (from fired and adobe brick to wood siding to cobblestone) and a variety of forms typical from the early settlement through the post-Civil War periods.
-Download the 2007 Greek Revival Tour (PDF).
+Greek Revival Architecture in Washtenaw County is expressed through a range of building materials (from fired and adobe brick to wood siding to cobblestone) and a variety of forms from the early settlement through the post-Civil War period.

 On the German Heritage Tour, tourists venture onto the back roads of Freedom, Lodi, and Scio townships to witness a landscape dotted with traditional farmsteads associated with the State's largest and first German settlement.
 Download the 2007 German Agricultural Tour (PDF).